dotnet/docs-maui/docs/fundamentals/accessibility.md

 <!-- markdownlint-disable MD032 -->

 > [!div class="checklist"]
+> - Ensure your app is perceivable, operable, understandable, and robust for all by following the Web Content Accessibility Guidelines (WCAG).
+WCAG is the global accessibility standard and legal benchmark for web and mobile.
+For more information, see [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).
 > - Make sure the user interface is self-describing.
 Test that all the elements of your user interface are screen reader accessible.
 Add descriptive text and hints when necessary.
 > - Ensure that images and icons have alternate text descriptions.
 > - Support large fonts and high contrast.
 Avoid hardcoding control dimensions, and instead prefer layouts that resize to accommodate larger font sizes.
 Test color schemes in high-contrast mode to ensure they are readable.